 Comment: The Foundation continues to closely follow the direction provided in its long-term investment and financial management plan, updated annually.
 This plan has enabled the market value of the trust fund over time to exceed the adjusted book value.
-Due to the success of this carefully managed financial plan, grants were increased starting in 2015, and continuing into 2021 with a total of \$1.2 million in grant funding approved.
+Due to the success of this carefully managed financial plan, grants were increased starting in 2015, and continuing into 2022, with a total of \$1.5 million in grant funding approved.

-The Foundation trust fund is invested in a high-quality portfolio with investment managers Beutel Goodman & Company Ltd., Canso Investment Counsel Ltd. and Letko, Brosseau and Associates.
-Infiniti Wealth Management Advisers serve as the manager of the fund managers.
+The Foundation trust fund is invested in a high-quality portfolio with investment managers Beutel Goodman & Company Ltd., Canso Investment Counsel Ltd., Letko, Brosseau and Associates, and Mawer Investment Management.
+Infiniti Wealth Management Advisers serves as the manager of the fund managers.